sohamranade/StreamDB/README.md

 ## Parts from original proposal not implemented

-- Merging and an or filters for complex search
+- Merging and and or filters for complex search

 ## New features added